-Pupils who join the school in the First Year are allocated a form, which serves as both their tutor group and their teaching group for the first year.
-After the First Year, pupils move into a new tutor group and they remain in this tutor group for two years.
+Pupils who join the school in Year 7 are allocated a form, which serves as both their tutor group and their teaching group for Year 7.
+After Year 7, pupils move into a new tutor group and they remain in this tutor group for two years.
 Tutor groups at this stage consist of two year groups, which we believe increases the value for everyone and helps to bridge the barriers that might otherwise separate year groups.

 Tutors keep academic records of attendance and academic progress for each pupil in their group are also aware of individual circumstances and needs.
 Concerns about day-to-day administration, work, co-curricular activities or other related matters are addresses to the tutor in the first instance.

-A typical First Year tutor group has approximately sixteen pupils.
-In the Lower School the numbers are similar but comprise of a mixture of Second and Third Years.
-A similar arrangement exists in the Upper School where each group has a balance of Fourth and Fifth Year pupils.
+A typical Year 7 tutor group has approximately sixteen pupils.
+In the Lower School the numbers are similar but comprise of a mixture of Year 8 and Year 9 pupils.
+A similar arrangement exists in the Upper School where each group has a balance of Year 10 and Year 11 pupils.
 In the Sixth Form each tutor group has approximately twelve students, with a mixture of both years groups.
-All pupils in the Second to Fifth Years inclusive, as well as being a member of a tutor group, belong to a form for their academic studies.
+All pupils in Year 8 to Year 11 inclusive, as well as being a member of a tutor group, belong to a form for their academic studies.

 Head of Year